ignite/cli/docs/guide/loan.md

 starport scaffold chain github.com/cosmonaut/loan --no-module
 ```

 This command creates a Cosmos SDK blockchain called loan in a `loan` directory.
 The source code inside the `loan` directory contains a fully functional ready-to-use blockchain.
+Use `--no-module` to disable scaffolding an empty module: you'll scaffold a module in the next step.

 ```bash